 \subsubsection{Ablation Study on Proposals Generation}

-To analyse the sensitivity of feature sampling strategy for 2D proposals generation, we evaluate the effects of moment content and boundary features for proposal generation.
+To analyze the sensitivity of the feature sampling strategy for 2D proposals generation, we evaluate the effects of moment content and boundary features.
 As shown in Fig.~\ref{fig:boundary}, we conduct experiments with different proposal generation strategies: (a) only the content feature; (b) the addition of content and two boundary features; (c) the concatenation of content and boundary features.
-In which, the content feature refers to ${\rm Gen}(v^L_i,v^L_{i+1},\cdots,v^L_j)$ with ${\rm Gen}$ can being 1D Conv or MaxPool~\cite{zhang2020learning}, where $v^L_i$ and $v^L_j$ are the start $i$-th and ending $j$-th video clip features, respectively.
+Here, the content feature refers to ${\rm Gen}(v^L_i,v^L_{i+1},\cdots,v^L_j)$ with ${\rm Gen}$ being 1D Conv or MaxPool~\cite{zhang2020learning}, where $v^L_i$ and $v^L_j$ are the start $i$-th and ending $j$-th video clip features, respectively.
 The experimental results for both NLVG and SLVG tasks are summarized in Table~\ref{tab:slvg_ab_2d}.
-For NLVG, we can see that the model with MaxPool strategy achieves better performance than convolution strategy, \eg, 38.88 \vs 38.20 in terms of $R@1, IoU@0.7$ when the model using content feature.
-In addition, the addition operation performs better than the concatenation operation, \eg, 55.47 \vs 54.98 when the model uses the content and boundary features.
-For SLVG, we can get a similar conclusion as well as NLVG.
-Therefore, we use both the content and boundary features to generate proposals through MaxPool and Conv for NLVG and SLVG, respectively.
+For NLVG, the MaxPool strategy outperforms convolution, \eg, 38.88 \vs 38.20 in terms of $R@1, IoU@0.7$ when the model using content feature.
+Additionally, addition performs better than concatenation, \eg, 55.47 \vs 54.98 when the model uses the content and boundary features.
+SLVG shows similar results.
+Therefore, we use content and boundary features to generate proposals through MaxPool and Conv for both NLVG and SLVG.